dannylimanseta/guardian-defense/README.md

 ### Gameplay Loop

 - **Waves & Intermissions**
-  - Waves spawn enemies along the TMX-defined path toward the Vigil Core.
+  - Waves spawn enemies along the TMX-defined path toward the Sanctum Core.
   - Between waves, new cards are dealt to your hand and energy is replenished per `Config.DECK`.
 - **Cards** (from `src/data/cards.lua`)
   - place_tower: e.g., Crossbow, Fire